EzyReach/api-doc/AwsCost.md

 * On-Demand: No long term commitment needed

-* Spot Instances:
+* Spot Instances: Using spare Amazon EC2 computing capacity at discounted price compared to On-Demand instances

-* Savings Plan:
+* Savings Plan: Low price EC2 instances for long term commitment

+* Reserved Instances: Recommened for Applications with steady state usage for long term

+* Dedicated hosts: Physical EC2 server dedicated for your use

-* Reserved Instances: t3.medium (vCPU: 2, Memory: 4GiB)
+Assuming that we will use Reserved Instances, the price for Price for t3.medium (vCPU: 2, Memory: 4GiB) is $20.59/month

-* Dedicated hosts: